Timothy D. Ritchie

 Psychology, Social Cognition, Emotion, Autobiographical Memory, Subjective Well-being, Organizational Behavior, Stress

 In August 2014, Dr. Ritchie joined the Psychology Department at Saint Xavier University as chairperson, and earned tenure in July, 2017.

 From 2009 to 2014, he earned tenure in 2012 at the Department of Psychology, University of Limerick, Ireland.

-From 2007 to 2009, Timothy was a research and teaching fellow at the Center for Research on Self and Identity, School of Psychology, University of Southampton, England.
+From 2007 to 2009, Dr. Ritchie was a research and teaching fellow at the Center for Research on Self and Identity, School of Psychology, University of Southampton, England.

 - PSYCH 300: Statistics for the Social Sciences